How to Make Your Company Succeed at Innovation

 Defining focus areas and expectations is vital for your organization to understand why it should care about innovation and where to put its efforts.

 Second, you need to focus on enhancing the innovation capabilities of your teams and your entire organization in line with your defined strategy.

-This entails defining how you will set up, organize and govern your innovation architecture and innovation management system, building up an innovation core team or center of competence that brings experience, expertise and tools and methods to innovation projects (see below), and how to foster innovation throughout the entire company.
+This entails defining how you will set up, organize, and govern your innovation architecture and innovation management system.
+Building up an innovation core team or center of competence that brings experience, expertise, tools, and methods to innovation projects (see below), and how to foster innovation throughout the entire company.

 Enhancing your organization’s innovation capabilities will probably also require some change and transformation management, at least communicating throughout the organization why innovation is significant, what it means to your company, and how you will make it happen.